-Highlights include design work on the 2,000-foot Canton Tower (while at Information Based Architecture) —briefly the world’s tallest—and mixed-use plans that knit housing, office, transit, and public space into one low-carbon urban fabric.
+Stefan's portfolio spans master-planned districts, high-rise towers, and cultural buildings.
+Notable projects include design work on the 2,000-foot Canton Tower while at Information Based Architecture—briefly the world's tallest—and mixed-use developments integrating housing, office, transit, and public space.

 “A thoughtful and dynamic presenter who perfectly balances academic insight with broad public appeal.”